Most of us are familiar with the term “hoarding”, but what exactly is it?

 - Donate and recycle.
 If there are items in your closet that you no longer use, such as an old dress or a pair of jeans, donate them.
 Recycle old newspapers, magazines, and junk mail.
 If you have old items you want as keepsakes, such as your drawings in grade school or report cards in high school, choose one to three items and discard the rest.
 Toys you have long outgrown can go into a donation box or a yard sale; keep the special ones and let the others find new owners.

 Hoarding can be addictive, but it can be prevented by following the right steps.
 Every time you are tempted to hold on to something, recall this article!
-If you need help on other household problems, such as water damage, fire damage, and mold, ServiceMaster of Savannah is an expert in water and fire damage restoration as well as mold remediation in Savannah, Georgia.
+If you need help with other household problems, such as water damage, fire damage, and mold, ServiceMaster of Savannah is an expert in water and fire damage restoration as well as mold remediation in Savannah, Georgia.
 We are always ready to help you!
 Call us 24/7 at 912-244-6966.